mnomn/recaller/README.md

-# Route2Cloud
+# Recaller

-Route messages from small devices (IoT) in a local network to external servers which requires protocols and security not supported by the device.
+Connect small devices (IoT) in a local network to servers which requires protocols and security not supported by the device.

 This service listens to insecure http POST or PUT and re-sends messages to another host.
 The resend can append security and use a different schema: http, https or mqtt.
 It is also possible to add username and password, http headers or certificates.